top of page

 What Are Biomechanical Imbalances?

-• One side of the body feeling tighter or weaker
+• One side of the body feeling tighter, weaker, or less coordinated

 • Fatigue during physical activity